tytydraco/yessleep/out/Beneath_the_Junk_My_Mother_Found_a_New_God_to_Worship.md

 The air smelled like gunpowder.
 I tasted ash, like the cinders of a forest fire.
 The mist swallowed the world whole.

 As I entered the house, a tail of fog curled in behind me.
-I closed the door against it.
 I felt like a diver standing on the white sand precipice of a great ocean cliff, watching alien shapes loom in the abyss below.

 I set up the construction lights in the master bedroom.
 In the background, the knocking came steady from within the walls.
 Like dripping water from an old pipe.